RomanIbba/interview_prep/README.md

 ## Contributing

-Contributions are welcom from everyone!
+Contributions are welcome from everyone!
 Take a look at the CONTRIBUTING.md file to see how you can contribute